MikeTheHash/MikeTheHash/README.md

 ### Hi everyone! 👋
-Im MikeTheHash im a skilled programmer & Ethical Hacker for 2 years, i use linux, and i deeply hate windows   一═┳┻︻▄ (◔_◔)
+Im MikeTheHash im a skilled programmer & Ethical Hacker for 2 years, i use linux, and i deeply hate windows

+Brief representation of me:

+(っ^_^)っ Linux

+(◔_◔) ︻┳テ=一 windows

 ~ Ask me about Python!